White House faces uphill challenge getting kids under 5 vaccinated - NewsBreak

 More than a year and a half after the first vaccines were authorized for adults, federal regulators and outside advisory panels will finally meet on Wednesday to examine data from Moderna and Pfizer-BioNTech about their shots’ effectiveness in the youngest children.

-Officials have outlined a plan that includes partnering with the online What to Expect community, as well as a range of national organizations, including a “speaker’s bureau” of pediatricians and family physicians who will be able to answer questions about the shots at community events.2 more cases of monkeypox confirmed in Massachusetts
+Officials have outlined a plan that includes partnering with the online What to Expect community, as well as a range of national organizations, including a “speaker’s bureau” of pediatricians and family physicians who will be able to answer questions about the shots at community events.

 Vaccines will be distributed across thousands of different sites, but the administration will focus on frontline providers including pediatricians and primary care doctors, as that is where they expect many families will want to go.